NwCoder21/Linux-Sandbox/Configuring the Command Line Enviroment.md

-Configuring the Command Line Enviroment
+# Configuring the Command Line Enviroment

+# Changing the PS1 Enviroment Variable